nikitavoloboev/data/programming-languages/javascript/eslint.md

 - [eslint-plugin-clean-regex](https://github.com/RunDevelopment/eslint-plugin-clean-regex) - ESLint plugin for writing better regular expressions.
 - [eslint-plugin-xstate](https://github.com/rlaffers/eslint-plugin-xstate) - ESLint plugin to check for common mistakes and enforce good practices when using XState.
 - [eslint-utils](https://github.com/mysticatea/eslint-utils) - Provides utility functions and classes for make ESLint custom rules.
+- [eslint-nibble](https://github.com/IanVS/eslint-nibble) - Ease into ESLint, by fixing one rule at a time.